azamtav/Lyniate-Rhapsody-Tools/README.md

 # Lyniate-Rhapsody-Tools
 A set of tools to work with the Lyniate Rhapsody system (formerly Orion Health)

+# Files
+- RhapsodyHttpClient.groovy: This file has the core HTTP methods to interact with the API.
+It manages the CSRF token for requests as well and packaging up the query parameters on requests and getting the payload as a plain string.
+- RhapsodyAPIClient.groovy: This file interacts with the Rhapsody API

 # Requirements
 These tools were written in Groovy Script to work with:
  - Rhapsody API 6.6